ImageMagick/Usage-Markdown/quantize/index.md

 However Error Correction Dithering has some serious [problems](#dither_sensitive), especially with regards to animations of images.

-The last two dithering techniques **Ordered Diffused Pixel** and **Digital Halftoning** is also regarded as a good method, and one that works well for animations, but currently it cannot use any set of colors, only a fixed set of uniform colors.
+The last two dithering techniques **Ordered Diffused Pixel** and **Digital Halftoning** are also regarded as good methods, which also work well for animations, but currently they cannot use any set of colors, only a fixed set of uniform colors.

 It does provide a means of coloring an image using patterns, allowing you to produce interesting effects otherwise not easy to produce.